electroneum/electroneum-ledger-app/doc/user/bolos-app-electroneum.rst

 Nano S / Blue
 -------------

-For both, source and binary installation, use the most recent tag.
+For both, source and binary installation, use the most recent tag[2].

 From Binary
 ~~~~~~~~~~~~~